Google Sniper was a popular online marketing system a few years back. Then came out which for the most part is the same thing.

 - Rank high, receive a lot of traffic and make money.

 There you have it.
-Google Sniper 2.0 explained.
+This is how Google Sniper works.

-Time to explain why this is NOT a good idea.
+Time to explain why Google Sniper’s strategy is not a good idea.

-Once upon a time people used to write tons of articles, link back to their website and get high rankings.
-At the time article directories and certain blog sites had a lot of prestige with Google, but no longer.
+Prior to 2009, article directories and certain blog sites had a lot of prestige with Google, but no longer.
 Now many of these places are MUCH more strict on what you can write/promote and further more, Google doesn’t like it when it sees this form of backlinking.
-Learn what really works.
+Learn what really works to make a profitable online business.

 With all these issues added to the equation, Google Sniper is basically outdated and useless.
 The only thing that still makes sense is building a website and targeting low competition keywords, but you need updated training for that.
-Get it here.
+Get it from Wealthy Affiliate.

 - Pretty good quality videos.